dream of red mansion cover

 Ambiguous content

 Even sticking to the novel is no guarantee of plain sailing.
 Every Redologist has a different interpretation of the novel’s myriad symbolism and foreshadowing.
-Writer Lu Xun (鲁迅) once commented that when people read Red Chamber, “classicists see I Ching, moralists see lewdness, talented scholars see lingering love, revolutionaries see anti-Manchu sentiments, and rumor mongers see palace secrets.”
+Writer Lu Xun (鲁迅) once commented that when people read Red Chamber, “classicists see the I Ching, moralists see lewdness, talented scholars see lingering love, revolutionaries see anti-Manchu sentiments, and rumor mongers see palace secrets.”

 The source material is no help, as it leaves many details ambiguous.
 The novel is not set in any particular dynasty or city (some of it even takes place in an “Illusory Realm”), the characters’ ages are unclear, and the passage of time is hard to follow, shown using the technique of montage.
 Each adaptation must take creative liberties, and of course, no choice makes everyone happy.
 The 1987 TV series used the same adult actors in all 36 episodes, and they were criticized for being too old; the 2010 version used both teenagers and adults to play the same characters at different ages, which some viewers found confusing and dissatisfying.